scipy-conference/scipy2013_talks/readme.md

 --------------------------

-Here are the steps to include your presentation or poster in this repository (tutorials folks can skip steps 2 and 3):
+Here are the steps to include your presentation or poster in this repository (tutorials folks can skip steps 2 and 3, go straight to your prepped directory):

 1. Fork the [scipy2013_talks](https://github.com/scipy/scipy2013_talks)
   repository on GitHub.